Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Background

 Most of the existing unsupervised/unpaired image-to-image translation algorithms assume a unimodal mapping function between two image domains.
-That is for a given input image in domain A, the model can
+That is for a given input image in domain A, the model can only map it to one corresponding image in domain B. T